velleprogrammers/Snakeio-Bot/README.md

 # Snakeio-Bot
-An Ai bot that plays snakeai.ai using javascript
+An Ai bot that plays [snakeio.io](https://snakeio.io) using javascript